It's a Sin (TV series): Development

 Davies' plans to write a series depicting gay life during the 1980s and the UK AIDS crisis were based on his own and his friends' experiences, and to commemorate the generation who died from the illness.
 Davies first publicised these plans in January 2015, telling Ben Dowell from Radio Times in 2016 that it was "the most research-based piece I will ever do".
 Davies has claimed that the script was initially difficult to pitch to broadcasters due to the "tough" subject matter.
 Davies recalls being asked by a producer to start the show on an AIDS ward in the 90s, then flashing back to the 80s.
 He refused the idea, calling it 'unbelievably crass'.
 Davies spent a year trying to secure a deal, with two broadcasters declining to commission the show.
 It was originally pitched to Davies' first choice, Channel 4, but they declined to commission it.
 BBC One was then offered the series but they too declined, and ITV decided that they were not ready to broadcast such a series.
 Channel 4's Commissioning Editor of Drama, Lee Mason, had originally wanted his network to commission the show.
 He waited for a significant staff change before successfully pitching the idea.
 Davies originally envisaged the show as an eight-part drama; Channel 4 requested that it be limited to four episodes, and Davies was able to negotiate five.

 On 22 August 2018 at the Edinburgh International Television Festival, Channel 4's commission of Davies' script was announced.
 The show was still titled The Boys and it was confirmed that production would commence in 2019.
 Davies developed the series with Nicola Shindler, who served as Executive Producer and had the assistance of her Red Production Company.
 Phil Collinson was hired as the show's producer and Peter Hoar as a director.
 Murray Gold was hired to create the music score for the series.
 In early 2020, it was revealed that the show was tentatively titled Boys instead of The Boys as previously reported.
 The original working title was then changed because it was too similar to the Amazon series The Boys.
-In the fourth episode, Ritchie Tozer appears in a fictional 1988 Doctor Who episode, titled "Regression of the Daleks" as a tribute to Dursley McLinden, a mutual friend of Jill Nalder and Davies, who appeared in Remembrance of the Daleks.